shupershuff/Diablo2RLoader/README.md

 7. [OPTIONAL] If you have any custom launch (AKA Command Line) arguments you want to set, add these under the 'CustomLaunchArguments' column for each account you want these to apply too.
 	- EG If you're one of the people who have [Extracted game files with cascviewer to 'improve' game performance](https://www.reddit.com/r/Diablo/comments/qey05y/d2r_single_player_tips_to_improve_your_load_times/) and want to use the "-direct -txt" launch flags, this is where you put them.
 8. [OPTIONAL BUT RECOMMENDED] If you want or need to use Token based authentication (eg if you have MFA enabled on your account / Blizzards Auth servers are down / You get errors about account being "locked for suspicious activity" on certain regions), you will need to populate the 'Token' column.<br>
-&#x1F536;&#x1F536; **Special Note - READ THIS PLEASE** &#x1F536;&#x1F536;Due to some kind of Blizzard issue, it's becoming more common for username and password authentication (via Parameters) to not work for *some* accounts.
+&#x1F536;&#x1F536; **Special Note - PLEASE READ THIS** &#x1F536;&#x1F536;Due to some kind of Blizzard issue, it's becoming more common for username and password authentication (via Parameters) to not work for *some* accounts.
 There is no apparent pattern or reason for this.
 Whilst launching with Parameters offers the best experience, if you have issues you should try using the Auth Token method instead for any impacted accounts.<br>
 	a.
 Open your preferred internet browser in private mode and browse to this website https://us.battle.net/login/en/?externalChallenge=login&app=OSI<br>
 	b.
 Log in with your credentials and approve MFA request (if enabled).<br>
 	c.
 You will be brought to an error page (this is expected).
 Copy the URL from the error page into the 'token' column of accounts.csv. <br>